guntupalli09/Python-Pong-Game---AI-using-Neat/README.md

 ---
 ## Why This Matters
-This project reflects an interest in how learning and intelligence emerge from simple rules, and how different optimization paradigms shape behavior — core questions in AI research beyond any single algorithm.
+This project reflects an interest in how learning and intelligence emerge from simple rules, and how different optimization paradigms shape behavior, core questions in AI research beyond any single algorithm.
   This project prioritizes insight into learning dynamics over polished gameplay.
 ---